Leven925/Linux_firmware_update_for_NUC980/README.md

 4. Use uboot.txt as uboot environment

-   This will separate Flash to below
+   This will separate Flash to below partition

    partition 0 : 0x0-0x200000 (uboot)